solspace/craft-freeform/packages/frontend/core/README.md

 - Conditional show/hide is client UX only (not a security boundary)

+## Range Slider

+Requires **Freeform Pro**.

+Freeform's **Range Slider** field stores a single numeric value.
+Configure its minimum (default `0`), maximum (`100`), step (`1`), and optional default value in the builder.
+Decimal steps and negative bounds are supported.
+A blank default starts at the minimum; configured defaults are clamped to the bounds and aligned to the nearest step, with ties rounded upward.

+The manifest uses the `range` renderer and `frontend.config` containing `min`, `max`, and `step`.
+Its `defaultValue` contains the normalized starting value.
+The built-in React and Vue adapters render a native range input with a current-value display and bound labels.
+Layout is built into the renderers, and appearance comes from the existing Default, Bootstrap, or Tailwind theme assets; no separate range stylesheet is needed.
+Classic Twig forms use the bundled Freeform script and stylesheet automatically.

+A slider always has a value.
+Required validation rejects a missing submission but does not require visitors to move the thumb.
+Submitted values are validated on the server for numeric content, bounds, and step alignment without silently clamping them.
+Zero is a valid value.
+Invalid configuration falls back to a step of `1`; a maximum below the minimum produces a fixed-value slider at the minimum.

+For precise edits, the submission control panel uses a numeric input.
+Slider values are available to conditional Rules, calculations, integrations, exports, and survey results through the usual field interfaces.
+In custom scripts, dispatch an `input` or `change` event after assigning the range input's value so its visible output stays synchronized.

 ## Character counts

 Enable **Show Character Count** on a Text or Textarea field to show its current length.
 When a maximum length is configured, the counter also displays the limit (for example, `120 / 500 characters`).
 Without a maximum, it shows the count alone.
 The option is off by default.